nvbn/nvbn.github.io/_posts/2014-11-03-destructuring-in-coffeescript.md

 CoffeeScript has good and fairly undocumented feature &mdash; destructuring arguments.
 It's very similar to [binding forms](http://clojure.org/special_forms#toc18) from clojure and a bit like pattern matching like in scala and erlang.
-It has syntax similar to [destructuring assignment](http://coffeescript.org/#destructuring) but works functions (and methods) arguments.
+It has syntax similar to [destructuring assignment](http://coffeescript.org/#destructuring) but works with functions (and methods) arguments.

 Simple examples: